BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Nightmare Dominion presents: Killer Carnival Yard Display, 11 Coit Ave, West Warwick, RI

 Head over to Coit Avenue in West Warwick and you’ll find Nightmare Dominion, the evil creation of Matt and Nichole Molloy.
 The Molloys started decorating in 2012 with the annual goal of bringing people’s fears to life.
 This year, if clowns give you the creeps, you might want to stay far, far away.
-This Halloween the Malloys have brought to life their “Killer Carnival.”
+This Halloween the Malloys have created a “Pumpkin Cult” display that “brings to life an ancient society that has taken their love for Halloween to a dark, fanatical level.
+Beware!”
 Matt Molloy says he’s loved Halloween since he was a kid.
 “Finding that one house that went ‘all out’ (back then that meant a spooky cassette tape, one skeleton and a strobe light!) was the most exciting thing,” Molloy told 12 News in an email.
 “I strive to recreate that excitement for the kids that visit our display and hope that in some way, we make Halloween special and memorable for them.”
-The display is lit up every night, weather permitting, but the best nights to go are Fridays, Saturdays and Sundays when the animatronics are on.
-On Halloween night, the Malloys will be offering contactless candy pickup in both drive-thru and walk-up options.
+The display is lit up every night starting Oct.
+8, weather permitting, but the best nights to go are Fridays, Saturdays and Sundays when the animatronics are on.
 Visit their Facebook page here.

 Creepy Conifer Court, 10 Conifer Ct., Coventry, RI